Accounting and finance are often the top majors of many undergraduate students. Why? Because employment in this field is broad.

 Ethics and Professional Skills Module

-Those who take ACCA are asked to take the Ethics and Professional Skills Module.
-Through this subject, you will learn a variety of skills that are needed by companies.
+Through this module, you will learn a variety of skills that are needed by companies.

-By introducing you to ethical and professional skills and showing you the various situations that are common in the business world, ACCA hopes that they will assist you in acquiring skills that are not widely taught at the educational level.
-This will certainly be a plus for you when you are looking for work.
+By introducing you to ethical and professional skills and showing you the various situations that are common in the business world, ACCA equips you with skills that are not widely taught at the educational level.
+This will certainly be a plus for your job search.

 Professional experience requirements

-To be a professional who is confident and trustworthy, you need work experience.
-Therefore ACCA requires each participant to have work experience.
-Each participant must complete 36 months of relevant work experience.
+To be a confident and trustworthy account, you need work experience.
+Therefore, ACCA requires each participant to have work experience.
+Participants must complete 36 months of work.

 Where to study ACCA abroad?

 There are many institutions abroad that offer ACCA courses.
-If you’re interested to attend the universities abroad to complete your ACCA courses, below are some of the best institutions that offer ACCA programme:
+If you’re interested to complete your ACCA courses overseas, below are some of the best institutions that offer ACCA programme: